 - Status changed from New to In Progress

 - Found in version changed from Saxon-JS-beta-0.9.1.1.zip to 0.9.1

 Thanks for letting us know about the bug.
 I have managed to obtain the source code via the link to the demo that you provided.
 I shall investigate.

 I like the demo!
 We are always interested in hearing from people who are using Saxon-JS.
 Any other feedback you have would be most welcome.

-#2 Updated by Pieter Masereeuw about 2 years ago
+#2 Updated by Pieter Masereeuw over 2 years ago

 - Company set to Pieter Masereeuw